tmarktaylor/phmutest/README.md

   --skip [TEXT ...]
 Any block that contains the substring TEXT is not tested.
   --fixture DOTTED_PATH.FUNCTION
                         Function run before testing.
-  --runpytest {only,on-error}
-                        only=run pytest only. on-error=run pytest if unittest fails. otherwise run unittest.
   --share-across-files [FILE ...]
                         Shares names from Markdown file to later positional files.
   --setup-across-files [FILE ...]